The Director's Bureau with A52 Visual Effects Delivers New VW Commercial

 WEST HOLLYWOOD, Calif.
 (Nov.
 19, 2002) -- Visual effects and design company A52 today announced details of their visual effects work for The Directors Bureau and director Mike Mills for Arnold Worldwide's new 2003 Beetle Convertible ad campaign for Volkswagen of America, Inc.

 The first of two spots in the campaign is a :60 entitled "Bubble Teaser" which debuted theatrically on Fri., Oct.
 22. A52 also provided effects work for the campaign's "Bubble" and "Chain Reaction" broadcast spots (the former will break later this month, the latter in Jan.
-2003).
+2003). [an error occurred while processing this directive]

 In the first spot, Mike Mills filmed a young man’s mundane and isolated existence with scenes from his apartment, his cubicle at work, at the copier and standing in the window of a skyscraper.
 "Mr. Blue Sky" from Jeff Lynne of the Electric Light Orchestra scores the piece, and the edit from Rock Paper Scissors' Angus Wall presents a striking portrait of this life spent indoors.
 At about :50 into the spot, the hero looks out the building's window and is frozen as he sees, on the street below, a convertible top being lowered.
 Though that's all of the car the "Teaser" spot reveals, supered-in text tells us that "The New Beetle Convertible" is "Coming Soon."